eshim009-ucr/b-link-tree/README.md

 These options alter how the tree works in order to easily compare different implementations of the same abstract functionality.

+These are most easily set using the `DEFS` variable in the Makefile, which accepts a whitespace-delimited list of preprocessor definition names.

+#### `STACK_ALLOC`
+Use a stack-based approach to allocating new nodes instead of the default grid-based approach.

+The stack-based approach partitions available memory into a section for leaves and a section for inner nodes.
+Each section has a stack pointer that is moved up as nodes are allocated.
+When searching for an empty slot, this avoids re-checking many of the early-allocated slots that are very likely to be full.
+If an empty slot is not found between the top of the stack and the end of the memory section, the check loops back around to the start of the block to look for holes left by deleted nodes.
+This allows for faster node allocation at the cost of worse locality.

+The default grid-based approach views the tree as a rectangular matrix of node slots, where each row corresponds to a level of the tree.
+Using the default rectangular grid wastes slots at higher levels of the tree, but eventually I hope to implement a version that only allocates the necessary number of nodes per level.

 #### `UNLOCKED`
 This effectively disables all locking operations.
 This can be used to determine locking overhead or for debugging.